CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.symlink_v1.rst

 The Unix: Symlink test is used to obtain canonical path information for symbolic links.

-The symlink_object element is used to define the object to be evaluated.
+The symlink_object element is used by a symlink_test to define the object to be evaluated.
 A symlink_object consists of a filepath entity that contains the path to a symbolic link file.
 The resulting item identifies the canonical path of the link target (followed to its final destination, if there are intermediate links), an error if the link target does not